 While blogs are certainly a content marketing staple, other types of content also benefit businesses similarly.
 That is, they provide relevant and targeted information to a brand’s target audience.
 This information ultimately helps to guide readers along the buyer’s journey:

 - First, by making readers aware of an issue or need;

 - Second, providing valuable and relevant insight; and

 The definition of content marketing above may lead you to believe that all forms of content, including traditional banner and display advertisements, count as content marketing—but don’t be fooled.

 Content marketing does not mean selling blatantly to customers, and it is not about pitching a brand’s services to readers upfront.

 Instead, content marketing focuses on establishing a brand’s authority and expertise by providing helpful information.
 Done well, your target users will be inclined to come back for more, and eventually make a purchase.

 This style of acquiring leads is a form of inbound marketing, in which marketing efforts are designed to draw in leads rather than push a brand onto potential customers.
 In this way, you can think of content marketing as playing the “long game.”
 The key is creating content that readers find valuable, not thinly veiled ads and sales pitches.

-The two brands are known, respectively, for their print magazines and television programming—but they also invest heavily in web articles to round out their content strategies.
+The two brands are known, respectively, for their travel-centered print magazines and television programming.
+But beyond these traditional marketing channels, they also invest heavily in web articles to round out their content strategies.